trey/blank/README.md

 ## Installation

-First, make sure you have the lastest Node and npm.
+First, make sure you have the latest Node and npm.
 Go to [nodejs.org](http://nodejs.org/), download and install it.

 To get everything setup, just run the setup script.